 Email marketing is the most effective form of marketing.
-However, the main challenge with email marketing is obtaining a quality email list.
+However, the unique challenge for the email marketer is building a quality email list.
 I do not recommend buying email contacts from outside sources.
-It is best to build your email list through your events, website, or mobile application.
-To build a quality email list from your website you will need both website traffic and incentives, which will motivate your site visitors to give you their email address.
-Below are ten of my personal suggestions to help you retrieve those valuable email leads.
+It is best to build your email list through your events, website, mobile application, etc. To build a quality email list from your website you will need both website traffic and incentives.
+Incentives will motivate your site visitors to freely give their email address.
+Below are ten of my tried and true methods to retrieve those valuable email leads.

 1. Offer Content that will be Released in the Future

-This is a method I am personally using to capture email addresses.
-My friends often tease me because I have been threatening to write a book for years.
-The deal is, if you go to my website and submit your email address, you will receive a free copy of my book in digital form once the book is finally released.
+This is a method I have used to capture email addresses.
+My friends often teased me because I have been threatening to write a book for years.
+The deal was, if you go to my website and submit your email address, you will receive a free copy of my book in digital form once the book is finally released.
 The advantage of this method is that you do not need a finished product to give away.
 You can start building your list right away.
 This is a great strategy for newer businesses.
 As a side benefit, you can also test the market’s demand for whatever product you plan on releasing.

 If you have a physical storefront and/or an e-commerce store, you can offer newsletter exclusive coupons and sales.
 One of my clients offers a deal where their customers can mention that they have a newsletter subscription and they are given a limited-time discount.
-Often other perusing customers will overhear about the discount, and the store staff will have inquiring customers sign up for their newsletter on the spot.
+Often other customers, who happen to be in the store, will overhear about the discount.
+Thus the store’s staff will have inquiring customers sign up for their newsletter on the spot.

 3. Exclusive and Small Capacity Events

 If your business is appropriate for small physical venues (bands, stand-up comics, etc), you can offer exclusive access to the events in exchange for email addresses.
 “Enter your email address for a chance to appear as an extra in our next music video (or comedy skit).”